mqtt-ai/mcp-over-mqtt/specification/2025-03-26/basic/mqtt_transport.md

 The "server/online" notification **SHOULD** provide only limited information about the server to avoid the message size being too large.
 The client can request more detailed information after initialization.

 - A brief description of the MCP server's functionality to help clients determine which MCP servers they need to initialize.
 - Some metadata, such as roles and permissions, to help clients understand the access control policies of the MCP server.
-The `rbac` field in the metadata can include roles, each with a name, description, allowed methods, allowed tools, and allowed resources, which maybe used by the MQTT broker to implement role-based access control (RBAC) for the MCP server.
+The following keywords has been reserved:
+  + `rbac`, see [Authorization](#authorization) to learn more about how to use the `rbac` field for role-based access control.

 ```json
 {